JayTaves/Minimization/README.md

 # Minimization
 This is code for a minimization tool to demonstrate the effectiveness of this algorithm over pure randomization.
+Check it out at http://jaytaves.github.io/Minimization/

 ### Trials
 * The game simulates a (usually clinical) trial being setup with two groups, treatment and control.